Rita Asfour: Los Angeles (1965–1982)

 Whenever she could, she would buy paint and canvas to start a new portfolio.
 Three years later, in 1968, she presented a dozen paintings to W&J Sloane in Beverly Hills, which they accepted on consignment.
 Collectors included Donna Reed and Ella Fitzgerald.

-In 1971, Rita opened her own art gallery, Galerie Camille, on Canon Drive in Beverly Hills.
+In 1971, Asfour opened her own art gallery, Galerie Camille, on Canon Drive in Beverly Hills.
 Besides selling her paintings, she was commissioned portraits of Tricia Nixon, Otis Chandler, and others.

-Two years later she gave birth to her daughter Amber and stayed home to take care of her only child.
+Two years later, she gave birth to her daughter, Amber, and stayed home to take care of her only child.
 She continued painting.
 Dealers went to her house and purchased what she offered for sale.